 High: 6% (on more than $9,000 of taxable income)

 Social Security benefits are not taxed for single taxpayers with adjusted gross income of less than $85,000 and married couples with AGI of less than $100,000.
 Taxpayers who exceed those income limits may qualify for a partial exemption on their benefits.

 Exemptions for Other Retirement Income

 Single Missouri taxpayers with adjusted gross income of less than $85,000 and married couples with AGI of less than $100,000 may deduct a portion of their public retirement benefits, to the extent the amounts are included in their federal adjusted gross income.
-The total public pension exemption has an overall limit for each individual that is adjusted annually for inflation.
-The overall limit for 2012 was $35,234.
+The total public pension exemption has an overall limit for each individual, and it is adjusted annually for inflation.
+The overall limit for 2013 was $35,939.
 Taxpayers who also qualify for the Social Security or Social Security Disability Deduction must reduce their public pension exemption by the amount of the Social Security or Social Security Disability Deduction.

 Taxpayers with adjusted gross income of less than $32,000 if married filing jointly, $16,000 if married filing separately or $25,000 if single are eligible for a private pension exemption.
 Others who exceed the limits may receive a partial exemption, though taxpayers whose income exceeds the limit by more than the amount of their taxable private pension or $6,000 are not eligible for an exemption.

 For 2014, the percentage of military income exempt from Missouri state tax increases to 75%.
 This tax deduction will increase 15% annually until January 1, 2016, when all military pension income will be tax-free.

 Residential property is assessed at 19% of its fair market value.